 Ex-sake casks have been around in the world of Japanese whisky for quite some time.
 Takahisa Fujii, Distillery Manager of Yamazaki Distillery pioneered the use of cedar and ex-umeshu casks back when he was Master Blender.
 Maybe you've even had some of that whisky-- Hibiki 12 partially used whisky aged in cedar casks (or at least oak casks with cedar heads).
 Back at Eigashima Distillery, their 2017 Akashi Single Cask Malt Whisky release was finished for a year in Kijoshu casks.
 The fake Japanese whisky Kamiki even uses cedar casks.

 But White Oak Akashi "Sake Casks" are allegedly American white oak ex-sake casks!
-Anyone that knows anything about sake knows that: a) the vast majority of sake isn't matured--it generally doesn't age well--and b) the limited amount of sake that is aged is aged in cedar casks.
+Anyone that knows anything about sake knows that: a) the vast majority of sake isn't matured for longer than a few months--it generally doesn't age well--and b) the limited amount of sake that is aged is aged in cedar casks.
 Oak and cedar trees aren't even in the same phylum!
 How is that we have a whisky aged in "sake casks," let alone American white oak ex-sake casks?